ruslo/hunter/docs/packages/pkg/Boost.rst

 -  `boost.iostreams
    options <http://www.boost.org/doc/libs/1_57_0/libs/iostreams/doc/index.html?path=7>`__

-Boost::Math
+Math
 -----------

-When using Boost Math you will need to link in the libraries, however these are not named ``math`` but rather are individual based on what you need to link it, the easist of which is to link in all parts:
+When using Boost Math you will need to link in the libraries, however these are not named ``math`` but rather are individual based on what you need to link it, the easiest of which is to link in all parts:

 .. code-block:: cmake

     hunter_add_package(Boost COMPONENTS math)
     find_package(Boost CONFIG REQUIRED math_c99 math_c99f math_c99l math_tr1 math_tr1f math_tr1l)
-    include_directories(${Boost_INCLUDE_DIRS})
     target_link_libraries(...
       Boost::math_c99
       Boost::math_c99f